1.1 The definitions and rules of interpretation in this clause apply in this agreement.

-7.1 The Company shall perform scheduled back-ups, provide routine and emergency data recovery, and manage the archiving process.
+7.1 The Company or its agents shall perform scheduled back-ups, provide routine and emergency data recovery, and manage the archiving process.
 The back-up schedule shall include at least weekly full back-ups and daily incremental back-ups.
-In the event of data loss, the Company shall provide recovery services to try to restore the most recent back-up.
+In the event of data loss, the Company or its agents shall provide recovery services to try to restore the most recent back-up.

 8. Service availability